-You must submit your project idea and 30 photographs that are indicative of your own special form of photographic expression.
-The photographs can either be taken from a current independent project or from an earlier project, and they should preferably illustrate your ability to tell a story in pictures or to make a documentary portrayal of a certain theme/milieu.
+You must submit your project idea and 30 photographs that are indicative of your own personal means of photographic expression.
+The photographs can either be taken from an already existing independent project or from an earlier project, and they should preferably illustrate your ability to tell a story in pictures or to make a documentary portrayal of a certain theme/milieu.
 Edit carefully.
 The editorial board is looking for individuals who have a strong aptitude for telling visual stories.
 A general portfolio of random photos is not desirable.

-Set up a main portfolio containing all the material, hereafter referred to as the main portfolio.
-Designate the name of the main portfolio with your last name and first name, e.g. Olsen_Per
+Set up a main directory containing all your material, and then identify it as your main directory.
+Designate the name of the main directory using your last name and first name, e.g. Olsen_Per

-30 photographs, max.
-1500 pixels on the longest side.
-Submit in JPEG quality 8, Adobe RGB.
-Black and white pictures can be submitted as Grayscale.
-You must name each individual picture file, so that they are in the sequence in which you want the jury to view the story.
-Name the files as follows: Your last name, the first initial of your first name, and then a number.
-For example: Olsen_P_01, Olsen_P_02, Olsen_P_03, etc. Picture captions should be incorporated into the metadata so that the jury can read them when considering the pictures on screen.
-If more than 30 pictures are submitted, pictures labelled above number 30 will be deleted and not considered.
-The pictures should be placed in the main portfolio.
+30 photographs, 2000 pixels on the longest side.
+To be supplied in JPEG, quality 8.
+Black/white pictures can be submitted as Grayscale.
+You must name each individual picture file, so that they are in the order in which you want the jury to view the story.
+For example, Olsen_Per01.jpg, Olsen_Per02.jpg, etc. Picture captions should be incorporated into the metadata, so that the jury can read them when viewing the pictures on screen.
+If more than 30 pictures are submitted, pictures above number 30 will be deleted and not considered.
+Save the pictures in the main directory.

 The presentation/description of the project (length: max.
-600 words), as well as the reason(s) why you would like to participate (minimum 400, max.
+600 words), as well as the reason(s) why you would like to participate (minimum 300, max.
 600 words), should be put into two separate Word files in the main directory.
 Remember to specify your contact coordinates: email, telephone no., address and link to any website.
-Label these with your name as well: Olsen_Per_presentation and Olsen_Per_reasons.
-Both the presentation/description and your reason(s) for applying should also be attached as hard copy print-outs.
+Label these with your name as well: Olsen_Per_presentation and Olsen_Per_ reasons.

-The material must be postmarked by Wednesday, 6 March 2013, at the latest.
+The material must be received by 23.59 p.m. on October 9, 2023.
+Submissions made by post must be postmarked 5 April 2019 at the latest.
 In the event of failure to comply with these specifications, the editorial board is free to disqualify the applicant(s).
-Questions about submission may be addressed to NJP’s Editorial Board, attn.
-Rune Eraker, e-mail: email@example.com , or to the Fritt Ord Foundation, attn.
-Bente Roalsvig, e-mail: firstname.lastname@example.org .

-The photographers selected to participate in NJP over the next two years, and who accept the invitation, undertake an obligation to make themselves available on certain dates during the period.
+The photographers selected to participate in NJP in the next two years, and who accept the invitation, must undertake an obligation to make themselves available on certain dates during the period.
 This refers to events such as editing meetings, workshops, seminars and reviews.
-Photographers are also required to publish their finished work in The Norwegian Journal of Photography book and possibly to exhibit photographs/show pictures at seminars and lectures.
+The photographers are also required to publish their finished work first in the Norwegian Journal of Photography book and then possibly to show photographs/pictures at exhibitions, seminars and lectures.
 The photographers selected must also pledge to comply with the deadlines that are set for the submission of material.